-We have had to change and adapt out working practices to accommodate the need to contain the Coronavirus, reduce the risks to patients and staff, and allow us to continue to provide a service to our community.
+We have had to change and adapt out working practices to accommodate the need to contain the Virus, reduce the risks to patients and staff, and allow us to continue to provide a service to our community.

 Our Team have come together to face the challenges head on, supporting one-another and ensuring patients have been able to access healthcare when truly needed.